Post Summary

 When you're traveling to present at an event, you need to support the purpose for travel (presenting) and the need to work remotely.
 At any given time, I travel with one or more of the following:

-When you create a kit, you should keep your devices, your needs, and your purpose in mind.
+Not everyone needs a big kit.
+When you create your own, you should keep your devices, your needs, and your purpose in mind.
 With a good kit, you can grab it and go and feel confident you have everything you need.

 If you're looking for tips about working while remote...